Migrating from v2 to v3

 📘

-Routing without project or partner IDs
+Routing without partner IDs

 Response changes